jcs-emacs/jcs-emacs/README.md

 ## Philosophy

-Like what I mentioned above, I have experienced many different kinds of IDEs and text editors.
-But I always couldn't find the best tool to use, especially when I always needed to make myself comfortable to the environment every time I jumped from one working field to another.
-So instead of keep worrying and struggling with the tool itself, I chose Emacs and configured the entire thing from scratch.
+I have experienced many different kinds of IDEs and text editors.
+But I’ve had a hard time finding the best tool to use.
+I’ve jumped from one working field to another trying to find something that suits my needs.
+So instead of struggling with the tool itself, I chose Emacs and configured the entire thing from scratch, to suit my needs.
+Here are a few goals that I want this config to accomplished.

-Here are a few goals that I would want this config to accomplished or solved,
+Here are a few goals that I want this config to accomplished.

 * Having the same set of key bindings across different IDEs and text editors as many as possible.